HoangNamHai/flutter_boilerplate_pro/README.md

     - Command for update splash screen: `flutter pub run flutter_native_splash:create`
 - Use `GetX` for State Management and Routing
     - Pre-created `AppController`
-- Use `styled_widget` is used for widget code style
+- Use `styled_widget` for better widget code style
 - Use `another_flushbar` for beautiful `toast` message
 - Use `logger` package for logging
     - Add `custom_printer` class for customized emojis and log message